-Tony Blair must be prosecuted, not indulged like his mentor Peter Mandelson.
-Both have produced self-serving memoirs for which they have been paid fortunes.
-Blair's will appear next month and earn him £4.6 million.
-Now consider Britain's Proceeds of Crime Act.
-Blair consired in and executed an unprovoked war of aggression against a defenceless country, which the Nuremberg judges in 1946 described as the "paramount war crime".
+Tony Blair must be prosecuted, not indulged like Peter Mandelson.
+Both have produced selfserving memoirs for which they have been paid fortunes; Blair's, which has earned him a £4.6m advance, will appear next month.

+Now consider the Proceeds of Crime Act.
+Blair conspired in and executed an unprovoked war of aggression against a defenceless country, of a kind the Nuremberg judges in 1946 described as the "paramount war crime".
 This has caused, according to scholarly studies, the deaths of more than a million people, a figure that exceeds the Fordham University estimate of deaths in the Rwandan genocide.

 In addition, four million Iraqis have been forced to flee their homes and a majority of children have descended into malnutrition and trauma.
-Cancer rates near the cities of Fallujah, Najaf and Basra (the latter "liberated" by the British) are now revealed as higher than those at Hiroshima.
-"UK forces used about 1.9 metric tons of depleted uranium ammunition in the Iraq war in 2003," the Defence Secretary Liam Fox told parliament on 22 July.
-A range of toxic "anti-personnel" weapons, such as cluster bombs, was employed by British and American forces.
+Cancer rates near the cities of Fallujah, Najaf and Basra (the latter "liberated" by the British) are now higher than those at Hiroshima.
+"UK forces used about 1.9 metric tonnes of depleted uranium ammunition in the Iraq war in 2003," the Defence Secretary, Liam Fox, told parliament on 22 July.
+A range of toxic "anti-personnel" weapons, such as cluster bombs, was employed by British and US forces.

-Such carnage was justified with lies that have been repeatedly exposed.
-On 29 January 2003, Blair told parliament, "We do know of links between al-Qaida and Iraq ...".
-Last month, the former head of the intelligence service, MI5, Eliza Manningham-Buller, told the Chilcot inquiry, "There is no credible intelligence to suggest that connection ... [it was the invasion] that gave Osama bin Laden his Iraqi jihad".
-Asked to what extent the invasion exacerbated the threat to Britain from terrorism, she replied, "Substantially".
+Such carnage was justified with lies that have been exposed repeatedly.
+On 29 January 2003, Blair told parliament: "We do know of links between al-Qaeda and Iraq . . ."
+Last month, the former head of MI5 Eliza Manningham-Buller told the Chilcot inquiry: "There is no credible intelligence to suggest that connection . . . [it was the invasion] that gave Osama Bin Laden his Iraqi jihad."
+Asked to what extent the invasion exacerbated the threat to Britain from terrorism, she replied: "Substantially."

 The bombings in London on 7 July 2005 were a direct consequence of Blair's actions.